Kristenkj/Software_Testing_Projects/README.md

 # Software-Testing-Projects

-This repository contains a list of some of the manual and automation testing projects I have completed.
-The projects were completed using a combination of manual, automation testing techniques, and test management tools.
+This repository contains a list of some of the manual, API, and automation testing projects I have completed.
+The projects were completed using a combination of testing techniques, and test management tools.

 ## Project List
 |  ID | Project Name | Description | Tools Used | Activities Completed |